-In this week’s Sponsored Post, Katie Garrison, of One Stop Systems explains how GPUs and Flash solutions are used in radar simulation and anti-submarine warfare applications.
+In this week’s Sponsored Post, Katie (Garrison) Rivera, of One Stop Systems explains how GPUs and Flash solutions are used in radar simulation and anti-submarine warfare applications.

 High-performance compute and flash solutions are not just used in the lab anymore.
 Government agencies, particularly the military, are using GPUs and flash for complex applications such as radar simulation, anti-submarine warfare and other areas of defense that require intensive parallel processing and large amounts of data recording.

 Using NVIDIA Tesla K80 GPUs can enable speedups of over a hundred times for radar simulation applications.
 Modeling clutter is one aspect of radar simulation that requires more computational power.
 In radar signals there is a certain amount of noise, or echoes from ground reflections that can distract radar operators from the signal they’re interested in detecting.
 Clutter can be from natural objects such as precipitation, sand storms, and animals or from man-made objects such as buildings or intentional radar countermeasures.
 The process of neutralizing clutter during simulations can be accomplished by increasing precision, which requires more computation.
 Using CPUs for high precision simulations is much slower than GPUs.
 Running radar simulations more quickly allows radar operators to model more simulations and train faster.
 In simulations, speed may not be that important but in real military applications, every second counts.Using CPUs for high precision simulations is much slower than GPUs.
 Click To Tweet